Rijulkumar26/Interview_Assignment/Github_Automated_Analysis/Readme.md

-# Analysis Report: User Repositories from GitHub
+# Github_Automated_Analysis

 ## Introduction
-This report provides an analysis of user repositories fetched from GitHub using Python code.
+This project provides an analysis of user repositories fetched from GitHub using Python code.
 The code retrieves repository information, downloads files, tokenizes their content, and calculates metrics for each repository.
-The report highlights the most complex repository based on the calculated complexity score.
+The project highlights the most complex repository based on the calculated complexity score.

 ## Code Explanation
-The provided code performs the following tasks:
+The code performs the following tasks:

 1. Fetching User Repositories:
    - The `fetch_user_repositories(github_url)` function extracts the username from the GitHub URL and constructs the API endpoint URL.